ftkro/ftkro/key_sigining_policy.md

 or I've visited the premise that you've claimed
 And that matched with your address that stated in the ID.
 - Being trustworthy.
 This definition will include not being hostile but friendly to me.
 (Optional, but strongly recommended)
+- Using a secure environment for GPG signing is necessary for this level.
 - Having a verifiable digital identity at some online place may help to evaluate the trust level.
 (Optional)

 ## 5. Ultimate trust